“I want a laity who knows their religion,

 Blessed John Henry Cardinal Newman

-The Theological Institute at Saint John’s Seminary provides whole-person formation for the mission of Christ.
+The Master of Arts in Ministry and Master of Theological Studies Programs at Saint John’s Seminary provides whole-person formation for the mission of Christ.
 The Institute serves the laity, deacons, and professed religious.
-Through The Theological Institute, the Seminary is making its theological and formational expertise in training seminarians even more widely available, building on the solid foundation of more than fifteen years of experience with the Master of Arts in Ministry program, the Seminary’s breakthrough initiative in lay outreach.
+Through these programs, the Seminary is making its theological and formational expertise in training seminarians even more widely available, building on the solid foundation of more than fifteen years of experience with the Master of Arts in Ministry program, the Seminary’s breakthrough initiative in lay outreach.
 In 2011 the Master of Theological Studies program was added, offering students a degree designed to expose them to the broad parameters of Catholic theology to evangelize the fields of culture, work, politics, and family.
-Both degrees are under the umbrella of The Theological Institute.

 Master of Arts in Ministry